 But for a beginner and those seeking production services, it is an excellent choice.
 I discovered it does not produce the authentic sounds I have seen in some hybrid drum sets.

 Also, you can buy this device if you are a bit tight on the budget.
-In such a case, maybe you are not planning to switch to a premium.
+In such a case, maybe you are not planning to switch to a premium kit.

-This device still holds ever features you will not find in most low-priced models.
-And hence, it is quite competitive.
+This device still holds features you will not find in most low-priced models.
+And therefore, it is quite competitive.

 Several other drum pads work like or better than the Alesis Sample Pad Pro.
 Consider the Roland OCTAPAD SPD-30, for instance.
 It is my favorite because it can be used for bigger shows.
 Besides, its extensibility allows for a connection of up to five external sources.
 Only that is it more expensive.